 Beautiful flower petals adorned all around us as drumbeats reverberated through the air.
 A joyful celebration was about to ensue filled with champagne spraying through the hall, cake being cut, and crazy dance moves all around.
 I had no idea what to expect yet was so excited to be celebrating the wedding of one of my 4-H office coworkers and friends.
 Philo looked gorgeous with her brilliant white dress flowing down into the traditional Kente pattern of Ghanaian fabric with spectacular reds and yellows adorning her legs.
 Her ew husband of only a few minutes joyfully proceeded at her side as they worked their way through the shouting friends and family rejoicing at their arrival to the reception hall.
 On this bright sunny day with friends all around Philo and Eben Kumi began a new chapter in their lives together, continuing a beautiful novel with now two pens together as one heart.
-I was honored img_2292to be able to speak at their reception and partake in the first lines of their new chapter composed together.
+I was honored to be able to speak at their reception and partake in the first lines of their new chapter composed together.
 The culture and traditions of Ghana are so rich and beautiful, and learning more about them each day just makes me build an even greater appreciation for the incredible heritage celebrated here as I incorporate them into my own novel each day.

 Yet within a mere 48 hours, I sat amongst the whaling and shouting of a community with noises reaching the heavens of biblical proportions as I witnessed the ending of a book penned by a beautiful life.
 One who’s author’s ink was stolen from his hands just the night before.
 I sat amongst the weeping and whaling of a community as they mourned the sudden loss of one of their own as he had drowned in the local river while swimming with friends on the national holiday.
 Well known by all in the community, and a close friend to everyone that I worked with at the moringa farm, this star soccer player, and high school student was no longer able to pen the